1738Creations/streaming-bot-catchemall/README.md

 CONFIGURATION (With Overlay):
 =============================
+The default width is 600pixels.
+Height is set to 'auto'.
+OBS will need width set to '600' pixels with the height at... anything you want.
+I'd recomment 600 to cater for users with very long names, though that is a excessive.
+If it's set to the wrong height or width there won't be any distortions, parts will simply be cut off.
+As teh background is transparent, you just need to leave enough room for potentially long text.

 The overlay version has an additional parameter in the collectible array:
 - ['Common Collectible 1', 'images/common-01.png']